-Vizient also provides consultancy services through electronic and face-to-face interaction.
+Vizient also provides consulting services through electronic and face-to-face interaction.
 In its member-only, password protected Catalog, diverse supplier contracts are highlighted on the landing page and the contracts are identified as diverse with a special symbol.
-These contracts are filterable and sortable, and members can download details if they wish.
-Finally, Vizient offers a separate supplier diversity catalog in both electronic and print versions.
+The Vizient diverse supplier contracts are filterable and sortable, and members can download details if they wish.